-In the SI2 clarity grade, I tend to look out for diamonds with well distributed inclusions since they usually result in an eye clean appearances.
-Here’s another example that I think is a great choice for a value-buy.
+When shopping for SI2 clarity diamonds, I tend to look out for diamonds with well distributed inclusions since they would have a better probability of an eye clean appearance.
+Here’s another example that I think is a great choice for a value buy.

 The black inclusions are reflected by the pavilion facets and are obvious to the naked eye!

 Clearly, the two examples above show the importance of having magnified photographs to view the diamonds before purchase.
 If inclusions get reflected by the facets of the diamond, it doesn’t get shown in the grading report.

 If you had bought the diamond blindly, you would probably receive a nasty shock when you see it in person.
 Who would have expected the diamond to face up that way based on the inclusion plot?

 The next diamond fares even worse as multiple reflections show up!

 0.80 Carat H Color Ideal Cut Diamond